Activity 2A: Focus

 What's causing global warming?

-When we burn fossil fuels like coal, and oil, and natural gas for things like heating/cooling our homes or driving our cars, we pump more and more carbon dioxide into the atmosphere.
+When we burn fossil fuels like coal, and oil, and natural gas for things like energy production, heating/cooling the places we live, work, and play - or transporting people and goods from one place to the next, we pump more and more carbon dioxide into the atmosphere.
 This causes a blanket-like effect, thus trapping heat around the world that would have otherwise escaped back into space.
 The trapped heat causes the planet to warm and disrupts the atmospheric balance that otherwise keeps the climate stable.

 The carbon cycle is the flow of carbon through our environment.
 Carbon cycles through terrestrial and marine ecosystems naturally.
 You might of heard of carbon dioxide as something we breathe out and plants breathe in.
 We call this regular carbon dioxide.
 But there is another source of carbon dioxide, which we call rampant CO2.
 This comes from burning fossil fuels like coal, oil, and natural gas for energy.
 The burning of fossil fuels is adding carbon to the atmosphere that typically wouldn't be added.
 There is too much of it and it is getting out of control.
 We are emitting so much rampant carbon dioxide that we are thickening that heat trapping blanket (the metaphor mentioned above), warming the planet at extreme rates, and intensifying the effects of a disrupted climate.